mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Note that information about the path and signaling to path elements could be provided by a facility such as PLUS {{I-D.trammell-plus-abstract-mech}}.

+## Listener

+[EDITOR'S NOTE: possibly rewrite me, encapsulates any initial establishment and cryptographic state setup to create an Association from a Local and a not-previously-known Remote.]

+In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
+A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
+It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

+Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

+## Pathfinder

+[EDITOR'S NOTE: write me, encapsulates any re-establishment and rendezvous protocol. might be equivalent to connect(), might also need to use something like ICE.
+Connection racing also fits behind the Pathfinder.
+Notes from Seoul: add a Pathfinder abstraction for rendezvous, especially in peer-to-peer situations.
+A Pathfinder encapsulates a method for reconnecting to a specific remote (e.g., underlying transport connect() call in the case of client- server, something like ICE in peer-to-peer).
+Add a pathfind() call to ensure an association has paths; this *must* be called before objects can be sent. send() should *not* bring a dormant path up by default, it should fail. ]

 ## Object